guiwang1201/guiwang1201.github.io/_pages/about.md

   - /about.html
 ---

-This is Gui Wang's acadamic records on the web!
+This is Gui Wang's acadamic records on the web😊